 The Roman’s feature in the book, with a walk around the amazing ruins of Burgh Castle, but it was during the Norman era that Norfolk really grew in popularity.
 Huge churches and priories were built and unfortunately dissolved.
 However, this dissolution left behind some staggeringly beautiful architectural structures that you can still admire today.

 Windpumps played an incredibly important part of Norfolk Broads life, draining water from the fields to the rivers, making sure that villages weren't flooded, and they also feature in the book, along with a few derelict ones too, that you will walk past.

 Norfolk also became the land of the wealthy aristocrats with numerous grand houses being built.
 Many of these have fantastic grounds to walk around with a few unusual structures placed in varying parts of the estates such as a Mausoleum at Blickling Hall and Ice Houses at Blickling, Felbrigg and Holkham Hall.
 The woodlands that have been planted over the centuries also provide beautiful walks at any time of year.

-All the maps in the book are superimposed from OS maps so they are accurate in terms of scale but reduced to fit on the pages.
+All the maps in the book in this Norfolk Heritage Walks book are superimposed from OS maps so they are accurate in terms of scale but reduced to fit on the pages.

 Below a snippet of an example of one of the maps.
 Obviously when walking, it’s advisable to either have a proper OS map or know where you are!